eizoflexscan/docker-rstudio-server/README.md

 ### Step 6: Download and install RStudio Server Open Source edition
 A full description of Rstudio installation processes can be found at the following [link](https://cran.rstudio.com/bin/linux/ubuntu/README.html).
-Instead of using the default value for usernames and passwords, they will be defined later on in the configuration file `build_logins.sh`
+Instead of using the default value for usernames and passwords, they will be defined later on in the configuration file `build_logins.sh`.

-Default value:
-username: rstudio
-password: rstudio

 ```
 RUN wget -O /tmp/rstudio.deb http://download2.rstudio.org/rstudio-server-0.99.902-amd64.deb && \